Crispy air-fried harissa chicken wings

 These very simple chicken wings are packed with flavour, take moments to prepare and will have you coming back for more.

-Let me wax lyrical about the coating: it is divine!
 The spiced flour becomes slightly sticky as it meets the marinade on the chicken, giving a highly flavoured coating.
 As it cooks in the air-fryer, you get a wonderfully crisp interior and as you bite into the chicken, you are rewarded with tons of flavour and the most deliciously moist interior.

 • about 2kg chicken wings